stylify/web/content/blog/write-css-like-facebook.md

 - **Selectors mangling**: from long `font-weight:bold` to short `_ab`
 - No preprocessor, postprocessor or bundler is required
 - **On demand generated CSS**: the CSS can be bundled on demand, for example during a request
-- Because it can generates CSS separatel and doesn't bring any CSS by default, it **can be easily integrated into an existing project without increasing its size globally**
+- Because it can generates CSS separately and doesn't bring any CSS by default, it **can be easily integrated into an existing project without increasing its size globally**

 ## Write HTML.
 Get CSS.
 Mangle selectors.
 All automagically.